codeforamerica/honolulu_answers/README.md

 ### Other Tools Used
 #### Jenkins

-Jenkins is a Continuous Integration server that handles facilitating all of our automation. **The code for the Jenkins server and pipeline is located here: TBD**.
+Jenkins is a Continuous Integration server that handles facilitating all of our automation.

+**TODO: The code for the Jenkins server and pipeline is located here: TBD**.

 #### Cucumber